 If your family does not have at home internet access, there are EPS district Hotspots that may be checked out for the duration of the school year.
 There are also affordable home internet options that your family may use.
 Additionally, the Edmond Public Library, IHOP, Starbucks, and many other locations throughout Edmond offer free WiFi.

 Cox Communications offers a $9.95/month home internet package, including free installation and WiFi router, to low-income families.
 Click here for details.

 AT&T offers $5/month and $10.00/month home internet package to low-income families.
 Click here for details.

 Yes.
 The EPS staff takes responsibility for protecting students very seriously.
 Whether your child is using their Chromebook at school, at home, or around town, all of their internet traffic will be processed by our content filtering system.

 May other family members or friends share the Chromebook?

 No. We ask that users of the Chromebook be strictly limited to the student to which it was assigned.
 They are to be viewed as an instruction tool, just like a textbook, not a device for personal entertainment.

 Can my child use the Chromebook for personal use/ non-school-related use?

 We recommend that your child only use the Chromebook for school-related activities.
-It will be fairly tightly locked down via the iBoss internet content filtering system.
+It will be tightly monitored by the internet content filtering system.
 Most streaming music sites, Netflix, and other such entertainment websites and apps will be blocked.

 What if I have additional questions?